TALHA-ABDUL-RAUF/automated_copywriting_tone_transformers/README.md

 | `batch_pipeline.py` | Slow path for thousands of requests                    | Optimizes for cost (50% cheaper on Groq) and throughput                     |
 | `cli.py`            | User-facing surface                                    | Keeps argument parsing out of business logic                                |

-Anyone can call `client.chat.completions.create()` once.
+nyone can call `client.chat.completions.create()` once.
 Structuring it so the same prompt-compiler feeds *both* a live app and a bulk job without being rewritten is the point.